How to Choose the Best Piano Teacher for Your Child

 Go with your gut.

-By the time you’re looking for a piano teacher, you’ve seen your child blossom around some adults and wilt around others.
+By the time you’re looking for a piano teacher, you will have seen your child blossom around some adults and wilt around others.
 You’re looking for the best teacher for your child, not someone else’s.
 Your intuition will give you more information than any bio, resume or referral.

 With that in mind, here are some guidelines to help you find that teacher.